fiddus/environment/README.md

 > - <nathan@fiddus.com.br> (Nathan Reuter Godinho)

-## Terminal Configuration
+## Bash Color Configuration

 You will need terminal command line so you can turn it better for you day by day work.
 We have some suggestions about how you can setup your terminal.
-Bellow some people shared your links links with names that you can get a working terminal configuration.
-With a little of work you can do your own.
+You can get help from some people who shared theirs scripts, click on their names and you can get code for a working bash color configuration.
+If you didn't like any of those with a little of work you can do your own.

 > - [Mauricio Mercado](https://gist.github.com/maumercado/3354613)
 > - [Jonathan Buchanan](https://gist.github.com/insin/1425703)